The Pros and Cons of Duro Last vs. TPO Roofing

 TPO roofing is also energy-efficient since it has a reflective, white surface, but it is not nearly as energy-efficient as Duro-last.

 Arizona’s Duro-last has the best warranty.
 You can buy a warranty that gives you protection for over 20 years.
 Your roofing company may give you a warranty on their work, but most roofing materials don’t come with a warranty like Duro-last’s.
+That warranty takes care of the roof, but what about the other aspects of the house? a home warranty for you that’d cover the major costs that the house incurs is the best kind of comprehensive warranty.

 Of course, there are a couple of cons, depending on your perspective.